 If you have some time left, let's improve our setup to use TFTP, in order to avoid having to reflash the SD card for every test.
+What you need to do is:

-First, install a TFTP server (package tftpd-hpa) on your system.

-Then copy the Linux kernel image and Device Tree to the TFTP server home directory (specified in /etc/default/tftpd-hpa) so that they are made available by the TFTP server.

-Then, in the U-Boot shell, change the bootcmd variable to load the kernel image and the Device Tree over TFTP (replace dtb by the actual Device Tree file for your board):
+- 1. Install a TFTP server (package tftpd-hpa) on your system. - 2.
+Copy the Linux kernel image and Device Tree to the TFTP server home directory (specified in /etc/ default/tftpd-hpa) so that they are made available by the TFTP server. - 3.
+Change the U-Boot bootcmd to load the kernel image and the Device Tree over TFTP.